jhwoodward/neo4j-node/README.md

                             lookup: 'feeds',
                             direction: 'in'
                     },
-                        'items': [testData.nodes.Jim]
+                        'items': [{label: 'Jim'}]
                     }
             }
 }

 ```

-will generate cypher which will be sent to neo4j to generate the corresponding nodes and relationships.
+ to ``node.save`` will generate cypher which will be sent to neo4j to generate the corresponding nodes and relationships.

 ## Predicates

-As there is no support for relationship types in neo4j (as of version 2) the Api provides a layer of logic that enables relationship types to be stored in the database as Predicate nodes.
-Relationship types can then be given metadata where applicable, such as Symmetrical (true/false), Force: (attract/repel).
+As there is no support for relationship types in neo4j (as of version 2) the Api provides a layer of logic that enables relationship types to be stored in the database as *Predicate* nodes.
+Relationship types can then be given metadata where applicable, such as ``Symmetrical (true/false)``, ``Force: (attract/repel)``.

 ## Labels